richard-scryber/scryber.core/docs/component_linking.rst

 * PageHeight - the whole height of the page will be shown, and the destination visible within that window.
 * BoundingBox - the bounding box of the component referenced will fill the window as fully as possible.

+The below example is quite complex, but shows how to build a basic table of contents.
+It could also be databound.

 .. code-block:: xml